Designing trust and decision making in cross-cultural product teams

-Designing a collaboration rhythm layer for Slack to reduce expectation mismatch in distributed teams.
+A collaboration rhythm layer for Slack that reduces expectation mismatch in distributed teams.

 The tool gap